Use your MP3 player to train your swimming cadence

 Note: you may need to restart the kernel to use updated packages.

-After installing the requirements, we can start writing a function that generates our audio file.
+After installing the requirements, we can start writing the function that generates our audio file:

 from pydub import AudioSegment